Aliya Moldagulova: Childhood

-For not long, Aliya studied at 11th school in the town of Aulie-Ata.
-She has been sent to be raised by her grandmother, in the family of her maternal uncle Aubakir Moldagulov.
-From the age of eight, Aliya has been living in Alma-Ata.
-Already in childhood, she was distinguished by a purposeful and firm character.
+For a short time, Moldagulova studied at 11th school in the town of Aulie-Ata.
+At a young age, she was distinguished by a purposeful and firm character.

-In 1935 her uncle was admitted to the Military Transport Academy.
-The entire Moldagulov family moved to Moscow, taking Aliya with them.
-A few years later, they moved to Leningrad, since the Academy was transferred there.
-In the fall of 1939, her uncle arranged for 14-year-old Aliya to study at boarding school No. 46.
-Later, after returning to Kazakhstan, he became one of the top managers of the Kazakh railway.
+In 1935, her uncle was admitted to the Military Transport Academy.
+The entire Moldagulov family moved to Moscow.
+A few years later, they moved to Leningrad, as the Academy transferred there.
+There were eight members of the family in one room: Moldagulov, his wife, their three children, an aunt, two grandmothers and the young Moldagulova.
+In the fall of 1939, Moldagulov arranged for 14-year-old Moldagulova to study at boarding school No. 46 as he wanted her to be educated.
+In 1942–43, the boarding school became an orphanage.